What does “Matsuri” mean?

 It is some controversy when Gion matsuri began but Gionsya Honen Roku(『祇園社本縁録』) , the document of Yasaka shrine, claims it started in 869 as Gion Goryo-e (祇園御霊会).

-Goryo-e is a ritual to entertain Shinrei and send it out to a place far from us.
+Goryo-e is a ritual to entertain Shinrei/ Mitama and send it out to a place far from us.

-Generaly speaking, in ancient times people believed that Ekishin (疫神), a Deity came to the place where they lived in from other places, caused malady and natural disasters.
+Generally speaking, in ancient times people believed that Ekishin (疫神), a deity came to the place where they lived in, caused malady and natural disasters.

-Both Ekishin and Onryo are kinds of Shinrei.
-Kyotoites believed that they came from outside of Kyoto and caused maladies and disasters.
+Both Ekishin and Onryo are kinds of Shinrei/ Mitama.
+The ancient Kyotoites believed that they came from outside of Kyoto and caused maladies and disasters.

 The oldest description of Goryo-e is found in Nihon Sandai Jitsuroku(『日本三代実録』), a history book compiled in Heian period (794-1192).
 It says that a Goryo-e took place at Shinsenen, a private garden for emperor, on 5th of May, 863.

 On the day, the gates of the garden was opened to let Kyotoites come in.
-Buddhist monks read out the Heart-Sutra to calm down Shinrei, the souls of Emperor Sudo (he is a famous ousted emperor) and other persons, and people entertained them with music and dance performance.
+Buddhist monks read out the Heart-Sutra to calm down Shinrei/ Mitama, the souls of Emperor Sudo (he is the most famous ousted emperor) and other persons, and people entertained them with music and dance performance.

 In this Goryo-e, the participants entertained Shinrei but it is not sure whether they had them go to other place or not.